-A private company must have at least one director – there is no limit to the number of directors allowed.
+A limited company must have at least one director – there is no upper limit.

-The directors are responsible for the management and day to day operation of the company and have a duty to be aware of the company’s financial situation at all times.
+The directors are responsible for the management and day to day operations of the company and have a duty to be aware of the company’s financial situation at all times.

 The Companies Act lays down strict rules regarding the duties and conduct of directors, and it is worthwhile investigating such rules upon taking any such appointment.
 Acting as a director is a serious issue, and you should not consider doing so unless you will be fully aware of the company’s activities.

 Directors have a personal responsibility to ensure that matters of company law are adhered to at all times and can be held personally liable for non-filing of Companies House documents and other infringements of law conducted by a company.